NVIDIA/ais-k8s/docs/storage_volumes.md

 For example, the path `/ais/nvme0n1` with a cluster named `ais` produces a PVC named `ais-ais-nvme0n1-ais-target-0` for Pod `ais-target-0`.

-For simple creation of static, local HostPath-type PVs, we provide the [create-pv Helm chart](../helm/ais/charts/create-pv/README.md).
+For simple creation of static, local HostPath-type PVs, we provide the [create-target-pv Helm chart](../helm/ais/charts/create-target-pv/README.md).

 ## PV Requirements